ciandt/guru-dash-4teams/README.md

 docker-compose up
 ```

-2 - Then it is necessary to configure datasources for application via strapi, through: http://localhost: 1337
+2 - Then it is necessary to configure datasources for application via strapi, through: http://localhost:1337

+Strapi datasorce is mandatory.
+The metrics-service application will be up, after you configure of the 1st time strapi datasource inside Strapi.

 Default access:
 user: admin@techmetrics.ciandt